 If you don’t have a skimmer plug or if yours has a crack, you can buy one at your local pool supply store or online.

-I like to drain the water below the skimmer opening before I attach my skimmer plug to keep everything less complicated.
+I like to drain the water below the skimmer opening before attaching my skimmer plug to make everything less complicated.

 Step 7: Find a Replacement Basket

 I’ve found that my local pool store has a wider variety of replacement skimmer baskets in stock than my hardware store.
 You can also find them online.

 If I can’t find a model number, I like to take the old, broken basket into the store to ensure I’m getting the correct basket.

 Don’t forget to cover the opening to your skimmer with a skimmer plug if you take the basket with you on your shopping trip (instructions in the step above).

 Replacing your straining basket is the easiest part of this whole process.
 Just drop it back into its hole.